Devnull-org/easy-rider/README.md

 ```

-easy-rider run-node --help
+./easy-rider run-node --help

 ```

 Once started `easy-rider` will use `mithril-client` under the hood to download and verify cardano snapshot and then start the cardano-node.
+The easiest is to start the binary from the location of the cloned repo since needed configuration files for mithril and cardano-node are already there.

+When you start `easy-rider` it will use `mithril` to download, verify and unpack the snapshot into a `db` folder.
+If the `db` folder is present at the root of the project `easy-rider` will **NOT** run `mithril`.
+It will assume your db is already in sync so you need to make sure to use the same network again or delete the `db` folder.

 ### Goals